snchart/qfetch/README.md

 2. qfetch works in one file
 3. qfetch has better color support(colorful logos)
 4. termux pkg support
+5. FreeBSD RAM support
 ## disadvantages
-1. less distros/OS support(BSD, HaikuOS doesn't work properly)
+1. less distros/OS support
 2. no config file
 3. android cpu may not work
 4. some logos maybe broken